javateer/tess4j/README.md

 of Tess4J available from Maven Central resolved the Mac-specific Tesseract libraries.
 Still, trying to follow the example and advice from that blog post resulted in runtime exceptions, due to the default Tesseract english data file not being found.
-That blog's advice is a hack and even the advice by the Tess4J author himself in the feedback comment is not desirable.
+That blog's advice is a hack and even the advice by the Tess4J author himself in that blog's feedback comment is not desirable.
 This codebase demonstrates encapsulating the Tesseract data file so that the code _just works_ without bothering with external conditions like setting a special system environment variable.